91juhwang/loan_term_calculating_API/README.md

 Based on the 4 input fields, `address`, `rent_rolls`, `expenses`, and the `capitalization rate`, I decided that a `properties` table was necessary to connect first 3 inputs.
 Property will have many `rent_rolls` and `expenses` which we need to store the data in order to calculate the loan_amount quote.
 The overarching `Property` will be responsible for keeping track of the expenses and the rent_rolls, which makes it more scalable in the future for updating records.

 I was first against creating Quotes table since storing calculations breaks the 3NF in many cases.
-However, I created Quote model as well since keeping track of quotes for the authenticated user seemed necessary.
+However, I created the Quote model since keeping tracks of the quote created by the authenticated user is convenient to all users.
 This way, in the future, a signed up user could retrieve all of their requested quotes in the past and make comparisons.

+* property has_many expenses
+* property has_many rent_rolls
+* user has_many quotes